• Feature Name: List Subcommand

 User Experience

-This subcommand will not fail.
-In the case that it does not find any harnesses or contracts, it will print a message informing the user of that fact.
+This subcommand does not fail.
+In the case that it does not find any harnesses or contracts, it prints a message informing the user of that fact.

 Pretty Format